CLAM-community/CLAM-community.github.io/docs/code-of-conduct.md

 CLAM Code of Conduct Stewards using this form.](https://forms.gle/7MR7tCpDuprtStWP9) This is a short Google Form that will be sent to any Executive Council member acting as a Code of Conduct Steward (see below for details).
-Alternatively, if you wish to report to one of the Code of Conduct stewards specifically, email them directly.
+Alternatively, if you wish to report to one of the Code of Conduct Stewards specifically, email them directly.

 ### Current Moderators and Steering Council members